chsteinhauer/SMC-0/README.md

 ### Problem description

-* How can we create an intuitive VST plugin that detects unwanted resonant frequencies and removes them in realtime, ensuring better audio quality on sound systems and lives up to a certain standard of commercialized music in the music industry?
+* How can we create an intuitive VST plugin that help in detecting unwanted resonant frequencies and removes them in realtime, ensuring better audio quality on sound systems and lives up to a certain standard of commercialized music in the music industry?